michaelb/vim-tips/README.md

 ## Hiding the message at startup

 You can specify `let g:vim_tips_display_at_startup=0` (default :`1`) to not have a message displayed at startup.
 You can then get tips by using the `GetTip()` function

+##Special thanks

+To @R0LA1mRifcF8yAkk and @Kamilcuk who have opened so many relevant issues, and helped me catch edge cases and suggested improvements.